massma/website/website-src/index.md

     focus is on centering teacher and learner wellbeing in the classroom.
 We emphasized breaking down false notions of mind-body dualism and embracing embodied teaching/learning as a way to do that (and improve learning).
-The lion's share of the credit goes to Abby who really made both the collaboration and learning community thrive.
+The vast majority of the credit goes to Abby who really made both the collaboration and learning community thrive.